 Drama and Music

 At Heathland School we pride ourselves on the high calibre performance of our children.
 This department is dynamic and stimulating.
 All students have class music lessons from the age of four, where they learn how to play, listen to and write music.
 In addition, pupils can have individual lessons in singing, piano, keyboard or guitar, and many of them are keen to do so.
-From September 2015 we will also be offering drama and dance lessons as part of the curriculum, for we have appointed a professional drama teacher.
+We also offer drama and dance lessons as part of the curriculum, with a professional drama teacher.

 Every year we put on two whole school performances to showcase our talented performers.
 To achieve this the music teacher, the drama teacher and all our staff work together with the students to produce a musical.
 In recent years we have performed 'Oliver', 'Jungle Book', 'The Wizard of Oz' and 'The Lion King'.

 At Christmas, the junior pupils perform a musical play which incorporates a nativity.
 Every year our school choir takes part in 'The Celebration of Music', a Rotarian school festival, where we have been very well received for a number of years.
 We have produced CDs of our pupils singing, which have proved very popular, for we always have a number of excellent singers.